My Breast Cancer Journey

 I honored my feelings about chemotherapy and radiation and delayed the recommended treatment.
 I spent the remainder of this month seeing other therapists – I saw a very thorough chiropractor, who looked after my nervous system and spinal alignment.
 I saw a kinesiologist and did some healing work with her.
 I’m not sure I understand how she works, but I certainly felt different, lighter, when I left.

-Meditating with Buddhist Monk
+Meditating with a Buddhist Monk

 Making a Decision on Radiotherapy

 She wanted me to just move the appointment, not cancel it altogether – I know she was just doing her job, but it was pretty confrontational for me.
 And very liberating – when I hung up the phone, I went outside on the grass and skipped around shouting “I’M NOT GOING AND YOU CAN’T MAKE ME!”

 Colon Hydrotherapy – A Cleansing Experience

-6/28/04 – Feeling a little nervous but interested I went along to my first colon hydrotherapy session today.
+June 28, 2004 – Feeling a little nervous but interested I went along to my first colon hydrotherapy session today.
 I wanted to cleanse my body of the anesthetic chemicals used in surgery, plus I’d been reading about the problems with our guts these days – I knew that if I wanted to get really healthy, I would need to start from the inside out.
 It proved to be a really relaxing experience, only a little uncomfortable with some minor cramping, but not bad.
 I went to the Colon Hydrotherapy Centre in Perth, they were extremely professional and caring and I felt squeaky clean when I left!

-7/1/04 My regimen of juicing, yoga and meditation are helping me so much.
+July 1, 2004 – My regimen of juicing, yoga and meditation are helping me so much.
 I started seeing massage clients today – only on a limited basis, one per day.
 I knew I was physically ready to work again, but wasn’t too sure about the mental aspects.
 I needn’t have worried.
 My clients have been so worried about me and they are so pleased to see me doing well and so strong.
 It was nice to see a smiling face (and some much needed money!) come through the door!